-Last year 994 Texans died because they weren’t wearing a seat belt.
+In 2018 2,623 Texans were seriously injured because they weren’t wearing a seat belt.
 For this 15th anniversary of the campaign, take the time to remind all your passengers to buckle up.
 Share the Click it or Ticket message with those you love.

 Buckling up isn’t just the safe thing to do, but it could also save you money.
 In Austin, a driver can be ticketed up to $50 for a rider that’s 15 years of age or older in the front seat who’s unrestrained.
 Once you tack on court costs the fine amounts to a total of $157.
 Continue reading this post to find out more about how to protect your family, and what fines you could face if you fail to comply with Texas seat belt laws.